 - Legacy SIEM (Splunk, QRadar) for gradual migration

-Connector traps: some send ultra-verbose logs.
-An unfiltered Palo Alto firewall = 200 GB/day of useless authorized traffic.
-Filter at collector level (deny logs only) = go from 200 GB to 5 GB/day.
+Connector pitfalls: some send extremely verbose logs.
+An unfiltered Palo Alto firewall = 200 GB/day of unnecessary authorized traffic.
+Filtering at the collector level (deny logs only) = reducing traffic from 200 GB to 5 GB/day.

 KQL: the language that makes or breaks your experience

-Kusto Query Language = SQL-like for querying logs.
-Syntax :
+Kusto Query Language = an SQL-like language for querying logs.
+Syntax:

 kusto